 Disincorporation relief

 If you change your business structure from a limited company to a sole trader or partnership and acquire the company’s business assets, it may be possible to claim Disincorporation Relief.
-However, CGT may apply if you later dispose of these assets.
+However, CGT may apply if you later dispose of those assets.

-Reporting and Paying Capital Gains Tax
+Reporting and Paying Capital Gains Tax to HMRC

 Whichever way you choose to report and pay Capital Gains Tax, you must ensure that you have: